How to Add Subtitles to an MP4 File

 March 19, 2020

 Many film fans are familiar with the SRT format.
 These small files contain subtitles for your favorite ongoing anime or a Korean drama.
 Unfortunately, not every player can read external subtitles.
-It’s also much more enjoyable to watch a mix of Oscar nominees on your DVD player if the files you want to burn to disc already have hardcoded translations.
+It’s also much more enjoyable to watch a mix of Oscar nominees on your DVD player if the files you want to burn to a disc already have hardcoded translations.

-Learning or practicing a language
+Learning or practicing a foreign language

 How to Add Subtitles to MP4 Videos in Movavi Video Converter